tdechaize/tools_tde/How config MSVC Compiler (32 and 64 bits) into CodeBlocks.md

 set INCLUDE=%INCSAV%
 set LIB=%LIBSAV%

 And, with precedent example, you can also generate version 32 bits with "cl" but, you must change values of PATH, INCLUDE and LIB with good directories described before (don't forgive to change "/MACHINE:X86" during call of "link" if two pass).

-But, it's much easy to use MSVC directly into CB IDE especially with complex C program (many C sources and many subdirectories ...)    -)
+**But, it's much easy to use MSVC compiler C/C++ directly into CB IDE especially with complex C program (many C/C++ sources and many subdirectories ...) , and multiple targets by example : main DLL and console program to test this DLL, ...   -)**

+### PS3 : Syntax of tools MSVC

-PS3 : Syntax of MSVC compiler "cl" on command line is next :
+Syntax of MSVC compiler "cl" on command line is next :

 cl /help
 Compilateur d'optimisation Microsoft (R) C/C++ version 19.40.33813 pour x64